container-tools/kind-action/README.md

-# KinD Action
+# Kubernetes KinD Action

 [![](https://github.com/container-tools/kind-action/workflows/Test/badge.svg?branch=main)](https://github.com/container-tools/kind-action/actions)

-A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes using [kubernetes-sigs/kind](https://kind.sigs.k8s.io/).
+A GitHub Action for starting a Kubernetes cluster using [KinD](https://kind.sigs.k8s.io/).

+This action provides an optional registry on `localhost:5000` that can be used to publish and deploy container images into KinD.

 ## Usage